Wealth tax: Proposed examples

-In France, the left candidate at the presidential election of 2022, Jean-Luc Mélenchon, proposed to tax the wealth income as the labour income.
-Also he wanted to increase inheritance tax on the highest estates by accounting for all gifts and inheritances received throughout life and create a maximum inheritance of 12 million euros (i.e. 100 times the median net wealth).

 Germany

 In order to bridge the wealth gap between rich and poor in Germany, the Social Democratic Party of Germany called for a nationwide wealth tax to be reintroduced in 2019.
 According to the proposed tax reform, wealthy households would be required to pay an extra tax between 1% and 1.5%.
 A single household would need to pay 1% of their net worth on every euro surpassing €2 Million and married couple would have to pay for every euro surpassing €4 Million.
 A married household with a combined net worth of €4.2 Million would have to pay an annual wealth tax of €2,000.
 The proposition was eventually vetoed by the CDU/CSU and therefore never again considered.